zhj-buffer/ros2_razor_imu/README.md

 Official ROS Documentation
 --------------------------
-A standard ROS-style version of this documentation can be found on the ROS wiki at:
+A much more extensive and standard ROS-style version of this documentation can be found on the ROS wiki at:

 http://wiki.ros.org/razor_imu_9dof